USDA-FSA/fsa-design-system/getting-started/index.md

 For complete instructions on how to contribute code, please read [CONTRIBUTING.md](https://github.com/USDA-FSA/fsa-design-system/blob/gh-pages/CONTRIBUTING.md).

 If you have questions or feedback about our contributing workflow, please  [file a GitHub issue](https://github.com/usda=fsa/fsa-style/issues).

+## When to Use Design System

+With the nature of application development, and the need to maintain legecy systems, the question often comes up about when to use the Design System.
+The answer is always "it depends", and more information is needed to accurately provide the correct answer.
+To help formulate an accurate response, we have provided the below mini guide.

+### Should our team use the Design System?

+- **YES**, if a new application is being developed.

+- **YES**, if the existing legacy application is being completely replaced/redeveloped.

+- **NO**, if an existing legacy applications has no plans to complete a major Front-end redesign.

+- **PROBABLY**, if the existing legacy application will be significantly overhauled visually and/or from a technology perspective.

+  - This is a few steps removed from the above “completely replaced.”
+  - What criteria is used to determine “overhaul” requires discussion, weighed against benefit, and priority.

+- **MAYBE**, if the existing legacy application has major new features that will be added.

+- **POSSIBLY**, if the existing legacy application wishs to utilize aspects of the Design System.

+  - Top-down decision carefully discussed and prioritized.
+  - May not necessarily be adding/removing features.
+  - For example, could be solely about as reskinning to be generally cohesive to the Design System (color, typography, spacing).
+  - May likely involve not using most (or any) of the Design System’s CSS Framework (fsa-style); rather, involves referencing the Design System to apply the visual style, e.g. "let's just align to the Typography system."
+  - Requires a UI skill set and ability to balance UI and front-end decisions.